New & Noteworthy

 -

-New: Chop Chop’s Egglass
+In The Shop: Chop Chop’s Egglass

 Al Wheatley, mid-20th century.